Key takeaways:

 Wants: 30%

-Before you make a budget, you'll first want to find out how much money you'll have available.
+Before you make a budget, start by estimating how much money you'll have available.
 That's tough if you haven't set foot on campus yet and aren't sure how much you'll earn.
 But you can guess.

 If you decide to work off campus, remember to keep your hours manageable.
-If you're a full-time college student, you'll be highly limited in the number of hours you can work.
+If you're a full-time student, you'll be highly limited in the number of hours you can work.

-But students who live off campus also have to account for utilities, transportation, rent and groceries — all of which can add up quickly.
-Similarly, an international student will likely pay more for tuition and travel.
-EduCanada also offers a search tool you can use to get an idea of what you might pay, depending on the school, your intended major and your personal circumstances, such as whether you are studying in a big, expensive city.
+EduCanada offers a search tool you can use to get an idea of what you might pay, depending on the school, your intended major and your personal circumstances, such as whether you're studying in a big, expensive city.

-Ask your university about average student expenses
+Ask your college or university about average student expenses

 Many universities will also break down estimates for the total cost of attendance by category and give you the most up-to-date information for how much it costs to live in a dorm, enroll in a meal plan or pay tuition and expenses for the academic year.
-They'll also include estimates for other common purchases, such as books, technology, transportation and extracurricular expenses.

-Do some research yourself
+Do some research

 Drafting a budget isn't hard.
 But sticking to it can be if you don't have much practice at being in charge of your own money.
 Luckily, you can take steps to make your life easier.
 The key is to build in some flexibility and ensure that your spending plan is reasonable.